Team-1-SIT725/SIT725-T3-2022-Team1_Repo/README.md

 Enter `http://localhost:3000/` in your web browser, and you will be presented with the login screen.
 Create a new account and test the system out.

 Congratulations!!!
 You are setup and ready to go for more information and guides on using the different parts of TradeBiBata please see the [Wiki](https://github.com/Team-1-SIT725/SIT725-T3-2022-Team1_Repo/wiki)

+## Running through Docker

+This is an easier way to run the app removing the need to clone the repository.

+Follow the steps to run the app with docker.
+To use this method it is important Docker desktop is up on your system.
+1. Run *docker pull kachio/team1project:latest* - This pulls the container from a docker repository created for this application.
+2. Run *docker run -dp 3000:3000 team1project:latest* - This assigns the app to port 3000.
+3. Now you can access the app on `http://localhost:3000/`

 ## Configure Search